-Inspiration.
 When it hits you you’ll know it!
 The desire to get outside for a few days and make some images can be overwhelming this time of year.
-And once inspired nothing can stop you.
+And once inspired, nothing can stop you.

-A plan.
 Where are you going to go?
 Be sure to check the fall color map and then back up that info with on the ground reports.
-There are plenty of Facebook pages out there that give updates on how the foliage is coming along.
+There are plenty of blogs and social media resources that provide updates on how the foliage is coming along.
 Be sure to have a plan B too.
 This year in Colorado, for example, some areas have completely turned and leaves have hit the ground while other areas have only just started their march to golden glory.

-Gear.
-Capturing the beauty is made easier sharper and more colorful using the best gear you can.
+Capturing the beauty is made easier, sharper and more colorful using the best gear you can.
 My kit served me incredibly well and looked like this:

 I also have with me one or two prime lenses which yield stunning results.
 I often use primes to shoot in a more whimsical way capturing the feeling, tone or mood of a place.
 But of course, they are rock solid for more typical landscapes as well.
-I also shoot heavily with the 24-105 f4 A and 70-200 f2.8 EX.
-And my 150-600 S isn’t in the truck with me just for catching wildlife!
+I also shoot heavily with the 24-105mm F4 DG OS HSM Art and 70-200mm F2.8 EX (now upgraded to the Sports version).
+And my 150-600mm DG OS HSM Sports isn’t in the truck with me just for catching wildlife!